Falcon Lake Incident: 1968: burns allegedly return

 In January 1968, eight months after his initial burns, Michalak was photographed with a grid of evenly spaced marks on his abdomen.
 The photograph is often mistaken for one depicting the burns of May 1967.

-Late in the year, Michalak published his accounts in a 40 page pamphlet titled My encounter with the UFO, published in 1967 by Osnova Publications in Polish and retold by Paul Pihichyn, who had translated the account into English.
+Late in the year, Michalak published his account in a 40-page pamphlet titled My encounter with the UFO, published in 1967 by Osnova Publications in Polish and retold by Paul Pihichyn, who had translated the account into English.

-On January 17, 1968, the Winnipeg Tribune reported Michalak's claim that the burns had returned.
-Michalak claimed the burns had previously returned once before.
-Michalak was photographed showing a grid of uniform, evenly spaced marks, significantly different from the unevenly shaped burns described in medical records and depicted in the Thompson photo eight months prior.
-Many sources mistook the 1968 grid of marks for being the burns from May 1967.
+On 17 January 1968, The Winnipeg Tribune reported Michalak's claim that the burns had returned, noting he claimed they had previously returned once before.
+Michalak was photographed showing a grid of uniform, evenly spaced marks, which were significantly different from the unevenly shaped burns described in medical records and depicted in the Thompson photo eight months prior.
+Many sources mistook the 1968 grid marks for being the originally reported first-degree burns from May 1967.

-On August 6, 1968, Michalak was examined by a psychiatrist at the Mayo Clinic in Minnesota.
-In the resultant report, the physician observed "Despite the fact that his lesions have been diagnosed as obviously factitial, I can find no overt evidence of significant mental or emotional illness."
+On 6 August 1968, a psychiatrist at the Mayo Clinic in Minnesota examined Michalak.
+In the resulting report, the physician observed, "Despite the fact that his lesions have been diagnosed as obviously factitial, I can find no overt evidence of significant mental or emotional illness."

-By October, American UFO conspiracy theorists accused the Canadian and American governments of covering up the incident.
-By November 14, 1968, Michalak was himself accusing the government of a coverup to avoid a national panic.
+By October, American UFO conspiracy theorists had accused the Canadian and American governments of covering up the incident.
+By 14 November 1968, Michalak was himself accusing the government of a coverup to avoid a national panic.
 Editorials called on the government to release documents about the Falcon Lake sighting.

 Metallic debris claim

-By November 1968, papers reported on a piece of metal that Michalak said he had found near the supposed landing site.
-Analyzed by professional astronomer and UFO researcher Peter Millman, the material was found to be 95% silver but very slightly radioactive on a level likened to a glow-in-the-dark wristwatch; Millman suggested the metal had been dipped in pitchblend to create a hoaxed artifact.
+By November 1968, newspapers reported on a piece of metal that Michalak said he had found near the supposed landing site.
+The material was analyzed by professional astronomer and UFO researcher Peter Millman, who found it to be 95% silver but very slightly radioactive, on a level likened to a glow-in-the-dark wristwatch.
+Millman suggested the metal had been dipped in pitchblende to create a hoaxed artifact.